pygame/pygame/docs/reST/ref/pygame.rst

 .. function:: encode_string

-   | :sl:`Encode a unicode or bytes object`
+   | :sl:`Encode a Unicode or bytes object`
    | :sg:`encode_string([obj [, encoding [, errors [, etype]]]]) -> bytes or None`

-   obj: If unicode, encode; if bytes, return unaltered; if anything else, return None; if not given, raise SyntaxError.
+   obj: If Unicode, encode; if bytes, return unaltered; if anything else, return None; if not given, raise SyntaxError.

    encoding (string): If present, encoding to use.
 The default is